-To adhere to recommended guidelines, we will now be offering a revised lunch menu (please see our interim menu above) of either a hot or cold meal option.
+We are offering a two week menu with a choice of either a hot or cold meal option.
 As the children are no longer able to choose at lunchtime, they will need to let their class teacher know every morning what meal they would like for that day.
 It would be really helpful if you could discuss the meal options for that day with them so they are confident with their choice when asked by the teacher.

 You can send a packed lunch in with your child if you prefer, these will need to be taken into the classroom with the child when the child arrives at school.

 Children will both eat with and enjoy playtime with other children from their class bubble.

 School meals continue to cost £1.50 and to keep the amount of visitors to the school office to a minimum, we kindly ask that you pay for school dinners at least weekly, rather than daily, thank you.

 Did you know that eating a healthy, nutritious meal at lunch time can help your children concentrate in class?
 Accessing school meals can also help your family save money.

 From January 2019 Hull City Council are funding school children in Key Stage 2; that’s Year 3, Year 4, Year 5 and Year 6 to get a delicious, filling lunch for just £1.50 per day.
 That’s less than the cost of a fizzy drink and much healthier too!